AB-Lindex/filem/README.md

 Please see the `Makefile` and the `examples`-folder

 ## Configuration
-The `filem.yaml` has 3 parts: Folders, Storage and Message
+The `filem.yaml` has 3 parts: Folders, Storage and Message, and 1 optional: Metrics

 Enviroment variables can be use in the file using the `$(ENV_VAR_NAME)` notation (see below)